ar-bansal/dsc-210-project_image-compression/README.md

 A systematic comparison of linear algebra-based and state of the art image compression techniques

 **Course:** DSC 210 - Numerical Linear Algebra
 **Instructor:** Dr. Tsui-Wei Weng
 **Team Members:**
-Aryan Bansal
-Chandrima Das
-Keertana Kappuram
-Shreejith Suthraye Gokulnath
+Aryan Bansal, Chandrima Das, Keertana Kappuram, Shreejith Suthraye Gokulnath

 The aim of this project is to compare SVD-based image compression with the state of the art method, JPEG2000.
 For this, we used the Kodak Lossless True Color Image Suite, which is a widely used benchmark in image compression research.